tboudreaux/GridFire/docs/static/mainpage.md

   `rosenbrock4<double>`, optimized for stiff reaction networks with adaptive step size control using configurable absolute and relative tolerances.
 - **Jacobian Assembly:** Asks the base engine for the Jacobian Matrix
-- **RHS Evaluation:** Assk the base engine for RHS of the abundance evolution equations
+- **RHS Evaluation:** Asks the base engine for RHS of the abundance evolution equations
 - **Linear Algebra:** Utilizes `Boost.uBLAS` for state vectors and dense Jacobian matrices, with sparse access patterns supported via coordinate lists of nonzero entries.
-- **Error Control and Logging:** Absolute and relative tolerance parameters (`absTol`, `relTol`) are read from configuration; Quill loggers, which run in a seperate non blocking thread, capture integration diagnostics and step statistics.
+- **Error Control and Logging:** Absolute and relative tolerance parameters (`absTol`, `relTol`) are read from configuration; Quill loggers, which run in a separate non blocking thread, capture integration diagnostics and step statistics.

 ### Algorithmic Workflow in DirectNetworkSolver